CSC207-2024F-UofT/Lab2/recipe.md

 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.
 6. Pour the batter into a greased and floured 9x13-inch baking pan.
+7. After baking, place a beautiful slice of pineapple pizza on top of the cake for that wonderful extra flavour.